Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 To programme the PICO, you have to unsure, that the PICO is connected to the PC and is in the mode USB Mass Storage Device Mode.

-To verify that you are in USB mode, you can open a terminal and tape the following command :
+To check this condition, you can open a terminal and run the following command :

 ```bash
   lsusb